1. Home/

 • Automation of routine tasks through process automation

-• Development of innovative KYC and monitoring approaches for digital products
+• Development of effective KYC and monitoring approaches for digital products

 How does one design an effective compliance risk analysis in the AFC area?